rhomobile/rhomobile-docs/eb/en/edge/api/barcode.md

 ####Type
 <span class='text-info'>BOOLEAN</span>
 ####Description

-<p>When true, scanned UPCE1 barcodes will be converted to UPCA and UPCA parameters used.</p>
+When true, scanned UPCE1 barcodes will be converted to UPCA and UPCA parameters used.
 ####Access